 Whit Harvey always provides his sellers with a list of things to do in order to get top dollar for their home.
 He has a must-do, should-do, and maybe you should do this depending on your time and money tolerance.

-The must-do’s may include water damage repair and stripping peeling paint, as well as doing HVAC cleaning and repairs.
+The must-do’s may include water damage repair and stripping peeling paint, as well as doing HVAC cleaning and servicing with new filter.
 Doing costly repairs to items that will not pass inspection is critical before listing.
 You don’t want a sale to fall through due to things found in the inspection.
+Start packing.
+You're moving.
+Less is best.

 The should-do’s may include carpet cleaning, power washing, window washing and repainting interiors.
 Fresh paint has one of the greatest return on investment, especially if you do the painting yourself.